SaehwanPark/minimal-bert/README.md

-# Minimal BERT Implementation from Scratch
+# minimalBERT Implementation from Scratch

 This repository contains a clean, educational implementation of the BERT (Bidirectional Encoder Representations from Transformers) model using PyTorch.